tmetodie/Programming101-Python-2016/week10/Cinema-Reservation/README.md

 ### Make a reservation
 ```
 > make reservation
-You need to be logged in the system to make reservations!
+You need to a user in the system to make reservations!
 Username: Rositsa Zlateva
 Password:
 Hello, Rositsa Zlateva